Contributor: Jennifer Blanchard. Lesson ID: 13894

 Using a Comma to Set Off a Tag Question from the Rest of the Sentence

-A tag question is a few very short words at the end of a sentence that turns a statement into a question.
+A tag question is a few concise words at the end of a sentence that turns a statement into a question.

-When you include a tag question, you need to put a comma before the tag question.
+When you include a tag question, you must put a comma before the tag question.

 Examples: